aphalo/yoctopuce/README.md

 ## Installation

 To use this package you will need to have at least one USB module from Yoctopuce.
-To access the module you will need an active Yocto hub.
-This can be a virtual (software hosted in the local or another computer) or a hardware Yocto Hub from Yoctopuce.
+To access the module you will need an active YoctoHub.
+This can be a virtual (software hosted in the local or another computer) or a hardware YoctoHub from Yoctopuce.
 Virtual hubs must be running, either started manually or automatically at computer start-up.
 The virtual hub can be installed as a background process or run as a regular application.
 In some infrequent cases access to the local USB ports from